School of Food - FAQs

 The cost varies depending on how many people participate in the class.
 See How We Charge for more details.

-Our classes are normally for 2 to 4 people, although we can run classes with 1 on 1 tuition by special arrangement.
-This allows us to give everyone lots of attention and all the participants to spend plenty of hands-on time learning.
+Our classes are normally for 1 to 4 people and for larger groups by special arrangement.
 The size and layout of the typical domestic kitchen means that not every kitchen is suitable for larger groups - so we need to have a brief discussion if you are interested in arranging a class for a larger group.
 Please contact us to get the ball rolling.
 We also run events and parties for larger groups.

 Our classes normally last either 2 - 2.5 hours or 3.5 - 4 hours - it says which on each class's description page.
 This allows plenty of time for cooking, eating and discussion and we find it is an optimal duration in terms of students staying alert - the learning curve is steep in our classes!